visaudi/html-rudiments/cheat-sheet.md

 </html>`

-A DOCTYPE lets our browser know what html rules it should expect
-<html> is the container of the everything
-<head> is the container for invisible important things such as: metadata (like the title of your web page), external files and special rules
-<body> represents what we shall actually see displayed on our website.
+A DOCTYPE lets our browser know what html rules it should expect html is the container of the everything head is the container for invisible important things such as: metadata (like the title of your web page), external files and special rules body represents what we shall actually see displayed on our website.
-Any element that you want to add to a web page must be enclosed within the <body></body> tag
+Any element that you want to add to a web page must be enclosed within the tag

 This is how you specify comments in html code.
 Comments can be anything - additional information to explain what your code does, what a particular element is going to be used for etc.